helalme/Coursera_Capstone/README.md

 # Coursera_Capstone
-Necessary files for 'IBM Data Science Capstone' project offered by Coursera
+Necessary files for 'IBM Data Science Capstone' project offered by Coursera.
+This capstone project is a mandatory assignment for getting the certificate 'IBM Data Science Professional Certificate'.